ans-hub/game_engine_sr/README.md

   $ make
 ```

-## Notes about sigwin:
+## Notes about cygwin:

-This packages should be installed to work with screen resolution
+This packages should be installed to work with video modes:

 * cygutils-x11
 * libGLU1